WebView

 Applies a translation transformation before painting the control.

-translation of one quarter the width of the control.
+of one quarter the width of this control.

 vertical translations to the control: